Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 The policeman dragged us to the police car and I didn't know what to do.

-The security guard at the entrance of the factory said, this child has so much luggage, clearly she is just out of the countryside, she just asked me her sister's address, she is over to find relatives, quite difficult, do not pull her up.
+The security guard at the entrance of the factory said, this child has so much luggage, clearly she is just out of the countryside, she just asked me her sister's address, she is over here to find relatives, quite difficult, do not pull her up.
 This old man also handed each policeman a cigarette while talking.

 I was pulled up by them and then kicked down again, but eventually, we were not pulled away by police.

 > The difference in information is reflected in the geographical transportation, the way to handle people, and also in the policy system.

-> You can think of a temporary residence permit as a green covid code in those days.
-You needed a temporary residence permit if you wanted to work and live in the area for a long time without a local hukou.
+> You can think of a temporary residence permit as a green covid code in China in those days.
+You needed a temporary residence permit if you wanted to work and live in the area for a long time without a local [hukou](https://en.wikipedia.org/wiki/Hukou).
 Without a temporary residence permit, one could be fined or even deported.

 > Just three years after Xiao Ping went out to work, another migrant worker, Sun Zhigang, was beaten to death by staff at the shelter during his detention because he did not have a temporary residence permit.